LyraSolomon/programmer-training/general/lessons/basics/README.md

-## Python Interpreter
+## Python REPL
-* So far, all of the code you’ve written has been in the Python interpreter
+* So far, all of the code you’ve written has been in the Python REPL
-* The interpreter is great for testing ideas or simple one-liners
+* The REPL is great for testing ideas or simple one-liners
 * It does not easily allow you to save your code between runs
-* If you want to work on a program where you will be frequently editing, saving and working on your code, the interpreter is not ideal
+* If you want to work on a program where you will be frequently editing, saving and working on your code, the REPL is not ideal

 ## Vim
 * Take a look at the [lesson on Vim](/general/lessons/vim).